shivenpaudyal9/cf_ai_career-coach/README.md

 ## Author

-Built by Shiven (Neo) Paudyal as part of the Cloudflare SWE Internship application.
+Built by Shiven Paudyal as part of the Cloudflare SWE Internship application.